 - SmileDirectClub charges an additional $99 fee for retainers after treatment.

-Just like the other three providers above, SmileDirectClub is very capable of correcting teeth spacing.
-But again, they’ll need to examine the condition of your teeth before making any promises!
+Just like Byte and Candid, SmileDirectClub can correct teeth spacing.
+But again, they’ll need to examine your teeth before making any promises!

 Want to see what real SmileDirectClub customers have to say?
 Check out these authentic reviews from customers who used SmileDirectClub to correct tooth gaps.